 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.

-Many plans require that transplant procedures be performed at HealthPartners Designated Transplant Centers.
-Some plans allow for use of non-designated transplant facilities.
-Check your plan documents to determine what facilities are available to you and how your choice will affect your coverage.
+Many plans require that transplant procedures be performed at HealthPartners Transplant Centers of Excellence (COE).
+Some plans allow for use of non-Center of Excellence transplant facilities.
+Check your plan documents or contact Member Services to determine what facilities are available to you and how your choice will affect your coverage.

 Please note: Cornea transplants are outside the scope of this policy.
 They are covered without prior notification or authorization.
-Cornea transplants may be received from providers outside the HealthPartners Designated Transplant Centers.
+Cornea transplants may be received from providers outside the HealthPartners Transplant COEs.

-For more information, please see the Related content at right for the HealthPartners Transplant Resources and COE Networks and for the transplant prior notification and authorization process and form.
+For more information, please see the related content at right for the HealthPartners Transplant Resources and COE Networks and for the transplant prior notification and authorization process and form.

-Prior notification at the time of pre-transplant evaluation and at the time of pre-transplant listing when performed at a HealthPartners Transplant Center of Excellence (COE) for the following transplants:
+Prior notification is required at the time of pre-transplant evaluation and at the time of pre-transplant listing when performed at a HealthPartners Transplant Center of Excellence (COE) for the following transplants:

 - Simultaneous pancreas kidney (SPK) and pancreas after kidney (PAK)

-- Stem cell and bone marrow transplants for diagnoses listed below under Indications that are Covered, #8 and #9.
+- Stem cell, blood and bone marrow transplants for diagnoses listed below under Indications that are Covered, #8 and #9.

-Prior authorization is required for all of the following transplants:
+Prior authorization is required for the following situations

 - New techniques for transplants listed above as only requiring prior notification.